Construction Accident Attorney in Tracy

 For example, if an independent contractor was injured on a construction site due to the general contractor’s failure to follow proper safety standards, the injured worker may be able to bring a standard personal injury claim or lawsuit against the liable party, despite not being covered by workers’ compensation.
 Additionally, if a construction worker is injured by a defective product, he or she could have a claim against the manufacturer under the rule of strict liability in addition to a workers’ compensation claim.
 And if a person other than a construction worker is injured on or near a construction site, that person may be able to sue the construction company for negligence.

-At Pacific Workers’ Compensation Law Center, we thoroughly investigate our clients’ claims to determine all available avenues for seeking recovery.
+At Pacific Workers', The Lawyers for Injured Workers, we thoroughly investigate our clients’ claims to determine all available avenues for seeking recovery.
 Our Tracy construction accident attorneys work tirelessly to secure the maximum compensation our clients deserve so that they can get back on their feet and move forward with their lives.

 Get in Touch with Our Team Today